 Rainbowlers can bowl at any of the regular Cosburn club games—you’re a full member of the club, like anyone else.

-There are evening jitneys during the week and afternoon games on Mondays, Thursdays, and Saturdays.
-The jitneys on other days operate the same as Rainbowlers games: put your draw card in with the others and the drawmaster will set up teams.
+There are afternoon and evening jitneys throughout the week.
+All the jitneys operate the same as Rainbowlers games: put your draw card in with the others and the drawmaster will set up teams.

 It’s not like trying to break into the cool kids’ clique in high school.
 In fact, the other members generally think that we’re the cool kids.

 Most Rainbowlers are in their thirties, forties, and fifties.
 Many top competitive bowlers, especially in Australia, are in their twenties.

 Because lawn bowls requires precision and strategy more than strength, it is a game that you can continue to play as get older.
 But it can also be a game of endurance, and certain shots demand both strength and coordination; in those situations young players often have an advantage.

 On a Rainbowlers evening, we play ten ends, which usually takes about two hours.

 No, we suggest you start by using “club bowls.”